arXiv/arxiv-docs/source/help/physics/index.md

 ## Historical notes
+- 2023-07: new arXiv bylaws adopted, by which Physics Advisory Committee renamed Physics Editorial Committee
 - 2013-07 - Advisory committee re-organized.
 - 2009-01 - We have implemented the long-awaited division of the **astro-ph** archive, see [astro-ph archive details](https://arxiv.org/archive/astro-ph).
 All new astro-ph submissions must be placed within a sub-category.
 It is intended that existing astro-ph articles will be machine classified according to this new scheme when enough training data has been collected from new submissions.
 - 2008-12 - We have launched a the Quantitative Finance ([q-fin](../../new/q-fin_announce.md)) archive to house articles that have historically been submitted to **cond-mat** or **physics.soc-ph**.